viezel/NappUI/README.md

 A more extensive example is included in `/example/app.js`

 ## Changelog
+* 1.1.6
+	* Added support for custom headers in webviews

 * 1.1.5
 	* Attributed Text: Fix for Strings containing Emoji characters